estevaozr/rove_r2-4k/README.md

 Final note: The creator of the repository is using a 64GB Samsung card formated with FAT32, recording video files at the 4k@24fps and 3 minutes duration with no issues as of now.
 The *atom size* issue is not happening with this setup.

 # Acknowledgments
 * I'd like to thank **Sergei's Stuff and Things** blog write-up, which helped me to understand how to parse the MP4 container.
-The origianal page that was references follows:
+The origianal page that was referenced follows:
   * https://sergei.nz/extracting-gps-data-from-viofo-a119-and-other-novatek-powered-cameras/